swthemathwiz/hp-z4-front-fan-mount/README.md

     challenge.

 9. Plug in the fan, reattach any hardware, power on and enjoy the cool breeze of a front case fan on your HP Z4\!
+Actually, it really is rather tepid, so if you want to test higher speeds, reboot into the BIOS Setup → Advanced → Built-In Device Options → Increase Idle Fan Speed(%) → 90 to create a small hurricane.

 ## Source